osake/ATHENA/README.md

 # ATHENA

-Management Tools for the Cultural Sector
+Management Tools for the Cultural Sector.

+ATHENA is an open source software framework that is intended to meet the needs of arts and cultural organizations.
+The first release supports basic event ticketing and donor/patron management.

 ## License